20 Nov 5 Reasons Google Tag Manager is the Best Tag Management Solution

 - Publicly Available Documentation

 Really.
 It’s free, with very few limitations.
-This means you get a robust, clean, and natively integrated enterprise-level tagging solution at no additional cost.
+You get a robust, clean, and natively integrated enterprise-level tagging solution at no additional cost.

-While both Google Tag Manager and Tealium provide the option of on page data capture within the Google Analytics dataLayer, Google Tag Manager supports a much greater breadth of data types:
+While both tag systems Google Tag Manager and Tealium provide the option of on-page data capture within the Google Analytics dataLayer, Google Tag Manager supports a much greater breadth of data types:

 |1st Party Cookie||✔||✔|